24/7 Admissions | Call Now: (800) 939-6636

 What Is Narrative Therapy?

-Group therapy at NDFWAt its core, Narrative Therapy is a type of psychotherapy that is rooted in questions that allow one to re-examine other stories of their lives that may be true.
+Group Therapy at NDFWAt its core, Narrative Therapy is a type of psychotherapy that is rooted in questions that allow one to re-examine other stories of their lives that may be true.
 What Narrative Therapy understands is that there is a focal point, a “problem story” that is gaining all of the attention and resources of an individual.
 Narrative therapy understands that there are conclusions made up about who we are either from what we believe to be true about ourselves or from what societal narratives dictate.
 The stories enable individuals to reconnect with their values and the innate abilities linked to them.
 By understanding and embracing these values, women can confront their challenges head-on, both in treatment and in the future.

 Narrative Therapy is not just about retelling our life story.
 It’s about re-authoring it.
 Together with your therapist, you’ll map your history and begin to rediscover other stories about yourself, inadvertently challenging any dominant narratives that may have impacted your life.